-Use the Grabber to move a thing to create a keyframe, then change time on the Timeline and move it again to create a second keyframe, and the FirstStage engine use cubic interpolation and speed curves to create smooth movement between those keyframes.
+Use the Grabber to move a thing to create a keyframe, then change time on the Timeline and move it again to create a second keyframe.
+The FirstStage engine uses cubic interpolation and speed curves to create smooth movement between those keyframes.

-Note - You can move things in all three axis, so it is good for vehicles and aircraft.
+Note - You can move things along all three axis, so it is good for vehicles and aircraft.

-All other animated things on set will also scrub, making it a great visual way to accurately select time.
+- All other animated bodies on set will also scrub, making it a great visual way to accurately select time.